 Some gratuitous advice for anyone who’d like to get rid of the little bastards.

 Camel crickets (also known as sprickets because they look like spiders) feed on fungi that grow on damp basement walls.
-When they can’t find fungus, they are reported to eat carpet, cardboard, wood, and each other (you really didn’t want to know that, did you?).
+When they can’t find fungus they are reported to eat carpet, cardboard, wood, etc. — basically anything.
+Oh, and each other.
 There’s even an Australian species that eats one of its own legs when sufficiently hungry (watch the video, if you dare).
 There are hundreds of different species of camel crickets, but they cannot be distinguished by number of humps — they all have just one.
 Note that camel crickets are different from cave crickets.
 Unless you live in a cave, you have camel crickets.

 Camel crickets often hide during the day, but you can tell you have a large population when their frass colors walls dark brown.
 (Frass is poop, by the way — if you watched Sideways, that’s why the name “Frass Canyon Vineyards” is so darn funny.)
 If your population is really large, mice will likely move into the basement to feed on the crickets, and then you have a mouse problem, too.
 When the crickets migrate out of the basement in search of food and moist places to lay their eggs, they tend to creep the bejesus out of unsuspecting family members … which is why I was motivated to make this page.